-Tip 2: e honest and mention your weakness concisely
+Tip 2: Be honest and mention your weakness concisely.

 Answer: I see myself as a work in progress, and hence having weaknesses gives me room for improvement.
-I think I have for this role because I sometimes deal with employees with power and not always with understanding.
+The weakness I believe I have in this role is that I sometimes tend to deal with employees with power and not with understanding.

 19. How Do You Deal With Demanding Employees?

-Tip 1: He wants to know about your skill of handling disputes
+Tip 1: He wants to know about your skill in handling disputes.

-Tip 2: Make sure you answer this professionally
+Tip 2: Make sure you answer this one professionally.

 Answer: I understand that not all employees are going to be alike.
 I have seen many employees that would be fine with what the company is offering them and have also seen those who do not fit well for anything they are given.
-For such cases, I will assess if their skills are enough to be given what they demand and if so, I will ask higher authorities for this request.
-But if his/her skill isn’t even good enough, then first I will try solving the situation with communication, and if not, I will find someone with the same skills and ask for a replacement.
+For such cases, I will assess if their skills are enough to be given what they demand and if so, I will request the higher authorities to give them a raise.
+But if his/her skill isn’t even good enough, then first, I will try solving the situation with communication, and if not, I will find someone with the same skills and ask for a replacement.

 20. How Do You Find The Best Talent From Interviewing Candidates?

-Answer: I have always worked to bring about the best talent for the company and elicit such people from applicants who can serve the company best.
+Answer: I have always worked to bring about the best talent for the company and elicit such people from applicants who can serve the company in the best possible way.
 I have hired people who have had a history of doing well in their previous workspace and who can confidently deliver their required responsibilities.
-By looking at their work histories, I hold a short phone call interview that helps me identify who is best fit for having an interview planned.
+By looking at their work histories, I hold a short phone call interview that helps me identify who is best fit for an interview.